sstuqtd/editor-framework/docs/packages/create-your-package.md

 ### module.exports

-Fireball runs each package's main entry as a module with `require`, so you must expose properties and methods in your main entry using `module.exports`.
+Editor-Framework runs each package's main entry as a module with `require`, so you must expose properties and methods in your main entry using `module.exports`.
 See [iojs module API docs](https://iojs.org/api/modules.html#modules_module_exports) for details.

 ### IPC Message

 In the above example, the main entry listens to an IPC message `open` (it is short name for `demo-simple:open`) and calls `Editor.Panel.open` to open a package panel.
 This is the most common way to open a package panel.
-To learn more about IPC messages and how package communicate between core and page level, read [IPC Channel docs](ipc-channel.md).
+To learn more about IPC messages and how package communicate between main and renderer process, read [IPC Channel docs](ipc-channel.md).

 Note that the the initial `demo-simple:open` message is registered in the `main-menu['Examples/Simple'].message` property of `package.json`.
 See the above `package.json` example.